Welcome to the Coastal Ecology and Seagrass Biology Lab

 We use a combination of laboratory and field experiments and surveys to address hypothesis-driven questions related to coastal and benthic processes and relevant to coastal management, conservation and restoration.
 We have several ongoing projects with collaborators across the Gulf of Mexico.
 You can read more here.

-11/15/17: The Coastal Ecology and Seagrass Biology Lab is hiring!
+11/15/17: This position has been filled.
 We seek a Research Technician to begin February 1, 2018 on the recently funded project “Gulf-Wide Assessment of Habitat Use and Habitat-Specific Production Estimates of Nekton in Turtlegrass.”
 Please see Opportunities for more information.
 Review of applications will begin December 1, 2017 and continue until the position is filled.

 08/10/17: The Coastal Ecology and Seagrass Biology Lab receives funding from the NOAA RESTORE Act Science Program!
 You can read more here.